 By definition, we have that

 hence we have a commutative diagram at the cohomological level

 where the right arrow is an isomorphism by Example \ref{example_coefficient_map_induced_by_homotopy}. \end{proof}

 As an immediate consequence we obtain the invariance of measurable bounded cohomology under similarity (and hence under isomorphism). \begin{cor} Let $\calG,\calH$ be measured groupoids and consider a measurable coefficient $\calH$-module $F$.
-If $f:\calG\rightarrow \calH$ is an homotopy equivalence then
+If $f:\calG\rightarrow \calH$ realizes a similarity then

 are isomorphisms.
 Moreover, if $f$ is an isomorphism, the above isomorphisms are isometric. \end{cor}